 Learning in this course comes from readings, lectures, in-class discussion, small group work, as well as participation, preparation of assignments, and out-of-class analysis.
 All work will be evaluated on an individual basis except where group work is expected.
-In these cases group members will share the same grade, unless all group members agree to an adjustment.
+In these cases, group members will share the same grade, adjusted by peer evaluation and instructor discretion where required.
+Your final grade will be calculated as follows: